 As coaches, one of the most impactful gifts we can give our clients is to let them speak, without interrupting them.
 This can quickly build trust between coach and client.

-Leaving silence between when the client stops speaking and the coach starts speaking can be very impactful for the client.
-They may not have many times in their lives where they are given the space to reflect further because someone else fills the ‘void’ of silence.
+Leaving silence between when the client stops speaking and the coach begins speaking can be very impactful for the client.
+They may not have many times in their life where they are given the space to speak uninterrupted, or reflect further, because someone else speaks and fills the ‘void’ of silence.

 That is why speech is silver for coaches, and silence is golden because it’s silence that allows the client to go deeper into their thoughts and feelings, to reflect further than they may normally do.
 And in that silence, a client will often bring forth more of their wisdom, or deeper vulnerability about how they are feeling.

 For MCC skill level, going deeper into the “Who” of the client is a primary focus.
 Being silent after asking a question or making an observation is a form of respect for the client, to give them the ‘talking stick’ for longer.
 Comfort with silence is an indication of a coach’s self-mastery and groundedness; that they don’t need to continually speak to add value.
-Their presence, including comfort with silence, will speak loudly to a client and often say more than any words you can speak.
+Their presence, including comfort with silence, will speak loudly to a client and often say more than any words that are spoken.

 What interrupting often indicates